survivejs/webpack-book/manuscript/loading/03_fonts.md

 {
   // Match woff2 in addition to patterns like .woff?v=1.1.1.
   test: /\.(woff|woff2)(\?v=\d+\.\d+\.\d+)?$/,
+  use: {
-  use: "url-loader",
+    loader: "url-loader",
     options: {
       // Limit at 50k.
 Above that it emits separate files
       limit: 50000,

       // url-loader sets mimetype if it's passed.
       // Without this it derives it from the file extension
       mimetype: "application/font-woff",

       // Output below fonts directory
       name: "./fonts/[name].[ext]",
+    }
   },
 },
 ```